Guarantor Mortgages: How They Work and Who Can Be a Guarantor

 The Eligibility Criteria of the mortgage loan on a guarantor for borrowers depend on several conditions as follows:

-3. Without a credit score or with a low credit score, it is nearly impossible to secure a mortgage alone.
-In this case, a guarantor with credit can assure the lenders that they require before approving a loan.
+- Without a credit score or with a low credit score, it is nearly impossible to secure a mortgage alone.
+In this case, a guarantor with credit can assure the lenders of what they require before approving a loan.

 What is a Guarantor on a Mortgage, and Who Can Be the One?